ach-raf/clean_subtitles/README.md

 - clean_subtitle.cmd (this name will show on the send to menu), is the script that sends the path of the selected file or files to our python script.

-- To run the python script you must modify clean_subtitle.cmd.

 - Modify the path to the python script in the clean_subtitle.cmd file.

 - Right click on any subtitle file or files, send to clean_subtitle.cmd.